masotime/mock-express/README.md

 # Quick and dirty Express Router mock

+**NOTE**: This uses Express 3 as a direct dependency because the `match` API was removed from the Router object in Express 4.
+I may try to reconcile this in the future.

 This provides a mock express object that you can attach routes to.

 The motivation was this is to have a mechanic for **pure** Unit Testing of routes which doesn't rely on creating an instance of Express.
 Additionally, I wanted to pass in mock `request` and `response` objects that I could later inspect for changes made by the controller.